dexie/dexie-website/cloud/docs/access-control.md

 ## The Public Realm

 As mentioned before, realms can be created any time, but there are also one "built-in" realm per user, representing the user's private data.
-Those realms have the same ID as the user's email address.
+Those realms have the same ID as the user's ID.
 There is also another built-in realm with the id "rlm-public".
 All users, also unauthenicated users, have visibility / sync access to it.
 By default, only the owner of the database has permissions to mutate data in the public realm but everyone have access to see and access its data online or offline.

 Public data can either be populated using the REST API or using Dexie.js after having logged in as a user with the right permissions for that, such as the user who created the database - that user is automatically listed as a member in the public realm with full permissions.
 To add more users that should have access to publish public content, the original member has the permision to add more members to that realm and give fine grained permissions on what type of data the user can add or what fields the user can update.